-Prerequisite: SOAN 1100 or 2100 or
+Prerequisite: SOAN 1101 or a linguistics course or permission of the instructor

-a linguistics course or permission of the instructor An introduction to the anthropological study of language.
+An introduction to the anthropological study of language.
 Topics include the interrelationships of language and culture; language and social life; the nature of linguistic analysis.
 (Also listed as LING 2281)